HodaBekhit/testing_notes/Selenium WebDriver with java.md

 ## WebDriver Interaction with Browser Elements

+WebDriver is used to interact with a browser.
+In order to interact with elements on the browser, WebDriver must be able to locate those elements, which are typically defined in the HTML or Document Object Model (DOM).

+Every element on a webpage, whether it is a link, title, or button, can be interacted with.
+We need to instruct WebDriver on which element to interact with and how to interact with it.

 ### Key Concepts:
 1. **Locating Elements**: To interact with elements on a web page, Selenium WebDriver uses the `findElement` and `findElements` methods.
     - `findElement`: Locates a single element (e.g., a link, button, etc.) based on a given locator strategy.